What are the commencement dates for the LPPM Responsible Sourcing Programme?

 Are there any costs associated with becoming an LPPM Approved Service Provider?

-No, all we ask is that you complete the application form and submit it to the LPPM for consideration.
+Not for 2021, all we ask is that you complete the application form and submit it to the LPPM for consideration.

 What competencies and skills does an Auditor need to fulfil in order to become an Approved Service Provider?